 Skip to main content

 The Daegu Urban Railway Line 3 Monorail System is about 24 kilometers long, running from northwest to southeast in the city, connecting 30 stations.
-Since the line runs from the center of the city out to the suburbs, construction had to be done in a way to minimize negative impact on traffic and to preserve the city's landscape.
-Construction costs and the time needed to build the line were also important considerations.
-With these factors in mind, the governments searched for the best solutions among elevated railway systems.
+As the line runs from the center of the city out to the suburbs, the city's landscape required preservation, and construction had to be done in a way to minimize negative impact on traffic.